Wine lake

-One proposed remedy was Plan Bordeaux: an initiative introduced in 2005 by the French vintners association ONIVINS designed to reduce France's production and raise prices.
+One of the proposed remedies to wine lake was Plan Bordeaux, an initiative introduced in 2005 by the French vintners association ONIVINS to reduce France's production and raise prices.
 Part of the plan was to uproot 17000 ha of the 124000 ha of vineyards in Bordeaux.
 The proposed plan was met with some resistance.

 In 2020, wine growers warned that the EU risked another massive surplus due to the effects of the COVID-19 pandemic, particularly the restaurant closures.
 The growers called for additional subsidies to distill surplus wine.
+A large portion of the wine surplus was distilled into hand sanitizer.

+In 2023, €200 million was again earmarked for conversion of surplus wine into industrial products.